natalieagus/50002-2022/_notes/8_instructionset.md

 ans: LONG(0)
 ```

-Of course then the final step is to convert this into machine language and load it to the Memory Unit, and allow the PC of the $\beta$ machine to execute the first line of instruction (ADDC) .
+Of course then the final step is to convert this into machine language and load it to the Memory Unit, and allow the PC of the $$\beta$$ machine to execute the first line of instruction (ADDC) .

 > You can actually do this!
 Open `bsim.jar`, paste the assembly code above and run it.
 <img src="https://dl.dropboxusercontent.com/s/oo514c8yuq48ies/bsimsample.png?raw=1"  width="80%" height = "80%">

-When the machine halts, we should have the answered stored somewhere in the memory unit, thus effectively enabling $\beta$ machine to emulate the ability of Machine $M$ without changing its datapath.
+When the machine halts, we should have the answered stored somewhere in the memory unit, thus effectively enabling $$\beta$$ machine to emulate the ability of Machine $$M$$ without changing its datapath.

 We will learn more about how to hand assemble and manually execute the code soon.
 Right now, this is here to give you a *preview* of what is to come in the next few weeks.